 Leadership Vancouver Island

-As a community-focused, grassroots leadership development program, LVI aims to inspire and build capacity for outstanding leadership, learning, and service.
+Leadership Vancouver Island (LVI) is a community-focused, grassroots leadership development program that aims to inspire and build capacity for outstanding leadership, learning, and service.
 The west coast chapter is focused on the Clayoquot Sound Biosphere Region and its communities.
 The purpose of the LVI is to foster leadership development, raise community awareness, and build innovative communities.
+LVI is a regional program coordinated and administered by the CBT and guided by an ad hoc committee.

 LVI is a program accredited by Vancouver Island University and guided by local leaders in government, business, and non-profit organizations.
 Over its 10-year history, LVI has evolved to become a unique and effective leadership development experience, and for the past four years, the west coast chapter has tailored a unique approach for west coast communities.
 The CBT coordinates and administers LVI on behalf of the region in order to grow local leaders, provide local educational opportunities, and develop cross-community and cross-cultural connections.
 Upon completion of the program, students are eligible to receive six credits from Vancouver Island University.